 In the early 90’s Phil discovered .com and started what would become the world’s first web design firm, site #202 on ARCHIE in 1989.
 That firm built the first versions of many of the .com’s consumers use today.

 The video of Phil performing on the streets of Pakistan has over two million downloads.

 Phil completed “New Believer” in the summer of 2013 which is a ballad of songs he specifically wrote for overseas listeners about the trials and tribulations of being a son of light in the Kingdom of our Lord Jesus Christ.
 The Christian CD is available at Christian Life-way nationwide, but free of charge here.

-There he found happiness when he met a beautiful young woman from Bellevue, Washington who brought him to Christ in November of 2001.
+Phil eventually moved to Seattle in 2000 and found happiness when he met a beautiful young woman from Bellevue, Washington who led him to Christ in November of 2001.

-Since then his life has changed in so many ways.
-In November of 2003 Phil was married, and today he lives in Bellevue, Washington with his wife Jamael and their eleven year old son James and nine year old son Tristan and their eight year old daughter Patricia.
+Since moving back to Seattle, Phil’s life has changed in so many ways.
+In November of 2003 Phil was married, and today he lives in Bellevue, Washington with his wife Jamael and their fourteen year old son James, thirteen year old son Tristan, and their eleven year old daughter Patricia.

 Phil can be heard every Thursday night at Jesuslives.com.